Skip to content

 Wealth difference between index and active funds over a long horizon after fees

-Compare index fund vs active fund final wealth over a multi-decade horizon, accounting for fee drag.
-Enter initial investment and see the result instantly.
+Compare index fund vs active fund final wealth over a multi-decade horizon, accounting for the compounding effect of fee drag.

 What this tool does